Two Worlds: The Lectionary Blog

 Paul ST Rykken

-Paul Rykken grew up in the American Lutheran Church (ALC), baptized in 1957 and shaped by a family deeply rooted in ministry.
-His grandfather, Thorvald Rykken, served as a missionary among Indigenous communities in Wisconsin in the 1920s before pastoring rural congregations in North Dakota, and both he and Rykken’s father—also Thor—were graduates of Luther Seminary in St. Paul.
-Paul spent his childhood in three of the seven parishes his father served over more than fifty years of ministry.
-A graduate of Concordia College in Moorhead (’79) with a BA in history and coaching minor, Paul built a 41‑year career as a teacher and coach in Minnesota, North Dakota, and Wisconsin.
+Paul Rykken was baptized into the American Lutheran Church in 1957 and raised in a family long engaged in ministry.
+His grandfather, Thorvald Rykken, served as a missionary among Indigenous communities in Wisconsin in the 1920s before pastoring in rural North Dakota, and both he and Paul’s father—also named Thor—were graduates of Luther Seminary in St. Paul.
+Paul grew up in several of the seven parishes his father served over more than fifty years.
+Rykken graduated from Concordia College in Moorhead in 1979 with a BA in history and a coaching minor and went on to a 41‑year career as a teacher and coach in Minnesota, North Dakota, and Wisconsin.
 He now teaches First Nations History through UW–Green Bay’s Early College Programs and continues to coach distance runners.